Rifle Canyon Climbing 2019-present

 • Rumor Has It 5.11b, Sapper Cave (led stick-clipping up due to wide spacing, toproped clean)

-• Choss Family Robinson 5.11c/d, Ruckman Cave (redpoint 3rd go)
+• Choss Family Robinson 5.11c/d, Ruckman Cave (redpoint 3rd try)

 • Red Dawn 5.11d, Red Dawn Wall (led and toproped, both with a hang)

 May 24 (Sat) - We started off at Ruckman Cave, where I wanted to climb Choss Family Robinson (5.11c/d).
 Since this is a popular route, we decided to warm up on it.
 Linn and I both led it, deciphering which chalked up holds were useful and which chalked up holds were decoys.
-I redpointed it on my third go.
+I redpointed it on my third try.
 For some reason I had thought it was 5.11b, so it was a nice surprise to find out it was a 5.11c/d.
 After this we moved over to the other side of the canyon to find some shade, and climbed Jail Bait (5.11c).
 We climbed both the left and right variations, and I chose the right one for my (successful) redpoint attempt while Linn chose the left (chimney) variation.
 After this we decided to do an "easier" route, so we went over to Rumor Has It (5.11b) at Sapper Cave.
 We quickly found out it wasn't easier and the bolts were a bit more spaced than the previous routes.
 We got the rope up with some shameless stick clipping and then we each enjoyed a nice toprope lap.
 Fun and techy climbing.
 Linn figured out the low crux while I remained perplexed.
 A great day of climbing!

 May 25 (Sun) - We started the day off at Anit-Phil Wall, climbing an 11a there (Purple and Green), which we found to be a bit slippery and spaced bolting for our tastes, especially for our warm-up.
 So we moved over to Ruckman Cave, and climbed for the rest of the day there.
 I led Primer (11b) (made two stick-clips and then toproped clean), after which we both toproped nextdoor Pellet Gun (10d), a fun and techy climb.
 We then walked left to Red Dawn Wall and climbed Overstoker (10d), Red Dawn (11d), and The Communist (10c R).
 Overstoker and The Communist were fun trad-esque onsights, while the reachy crux post crimpfest on Red Dawn gave both Linn and me trouble.
 All were great routes but a bit uncharacteristic of typical Rifle climbing.
 Nine pitches of climbing for a nice mileage day at Rifle.
 Thanks Linn for joining me to check out Rifle.
 I'll be back and find myself a 5.12a project!